 - Rooftop Views – Antidote is on the top floor of the I’m Hotel in the Makati neighborhood.
 Not only do they offer spectacular views of the city but also have lit-up aquariums filled with jellyfish as a backdrop for the bar.
 They have funky cocktails that aren’t expensive as you might expect (most cost around 390 PHP) and it’s the perfect spot to watch sunset.

-- Live Music – Strumm’s is a fun venue for an older crowd (30’s, 40’s, and 50’s).
+- Live Music – Strumm’s is a fun venue for an older crowd (the 30s, 40s, and 50s).
 They have lively bands and a great vibe.
 Expect to pay a cover but it’s consumable.
 Another great option for live music is Hobbit House, a quirky, hobbit-themed bar near Rizal Park.

 - Cocktails – If you’re in the mood for a fancy cocktail then you’re in luck!
-A slew of speakeasy-style bars have opened up in Manila serving well-crafted adult libations.
+A slew of speakeasy-style bars has opened up in Manila serving well-crafted adult libations.
 The Blind Pig has been around the longest and pioneered the Manila cocktail scene.
-Alcohol by Volume (ABV) is the most popular at the moment, and Hooch is a go-to hangout for expats.
+Alcohol by Volume (ABV) is the most popular at the moment, and Hooch is a go-to hangout for ex-pats.

 - Sports Bar – There are several lively sports bars in the Makati neighborhood.
 Check out H&J Sports Bar and Restaurant or Howzat Sports Bar if you’re looking to catch an NBA game or soccer match.

-Ayala Center is a large shopping mall complex located in the Makati neighborhood that contains several different malls (3 of which are outlined below).
+Ayala Center is a large shopping mall complex located in the Makati neighborhood that contains several different malls (three of which are outlined below).
 You can find anything and everything you could ever want in this complex.
-However the price point of the malls are quite different so you may want to concentrate your time in a specific one depending on your budget.
+However, the price points of the malls are quite different so you may want to concentrate your time on a specific one depending on your budget.

-- Greenbelt Mall – This mammoth mall contains 5 sections – Greenbelt 1 through Greenbelt 5 that all have different offerings.
-Greenbelt 5 is the most posh of the 5 with stores such as Kate Spade, Rolex, and Seven for all Mankind.
+- Greenbelt Mall – This mammoth mall contains five sections – Greenbelt 1 through Greenbelt 5 that all have different offerings.
+The Greenbelt 5 is the poshest of the five with stores, including Kate Spade, Rolex, and Seven for all Mankind.
 Greenbelt 3 has mid-priced shops such as American Eagle, Asics, and Diesel.